mdrideout/junjo-ai-studio-deployment-example/README.md

 > **Troubleshooting:** If you see a "failed to get session" error in the logs or have trouble logging in, try clearing your browser's cookies for `localhost` and restarting the services.
 This can happen if you have multiple Junjo server projects running on `localhost` and an old session cookie is interfering.

+**What You'll See:**
-You should see workflow runs appearing in the Junjo Server UI every 5 seconds.
-You can click on a run to see detailed execution information.
+- New workflow runs appearing every 5 seconds in the UI
+- Each run shows the complete execution trace (3 nodes: Start → Increment → End)
+- Click any run to explore the workflow execution details, timing, and state changes
+- This demonstrates real-time telemetry ingestion and visualization

 ### 5. Stopping the Application